XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Evaluation

 \section{Evaluation}

-In this section, we demonstrate the usefulness and effectiveness of \name{XAutoML} in three user studies.
+In this section, we demonstrate the usefulness and effectiveness of \name{XAutoML} in a user study.
 As discussed by \citet{Muller2019}, many different roles are involved within data science projects.
 Similarly, \ac{AutoML} also does not aim to support a single user group but tries to assist multiple roles.
 Accordingly, an evaluation of \ac{AutoML} visualization methods should also be performed with multiple user groups.
+This user study was performed after the implementation of \name{XAutoML} was finished.
+We use the user study to answer the following three research questions: